 “How inappropriate to call this planet Earth, when clearly it is Ocean.”
 Arthur C. Clarke

 Life on earth originated from and is sustained by water which is fundamental to cell formation in all life forms.
-The unique molecular structure of water enables it’s ability to flow, evaporate, condense and freeze – among many others and these properties have shaped the climate and environments of the earth.
+The unique molecular structure of water enables it’s ability to flow, evaporate, condense and freeze – among many others and these properties have shaped the climateand environments of the earth.

-Most of the water on the planet is held in the oceans, the temperature of which determines climatic circulation – now destabilized by climate change leading to the increased frequency of storms, floods desertification and droughts.
-Only one percent of global fresh water is easily accessible and its increasingly erratic distribution coupled with growing populations has led to a clean water crisis in much of the world.
+Most of the water on the planet is held in the oceans, the temperature of which determines climatic circulation – now destabilized by climate change leading to the increased frequency of storms, floods, desertification and droughts.
+Only one percent of global fresh water is easily accessible and it’s increasingly erratic distribution coupled with growing populations has led to a clean water crisis in much of the world.

 ‘It is only slightly overstating the case to say that physics is the study of symmetry.’
 Philip Anderson, Nobel laureate.

-Although these paintings appear symmetrical and controlled, the small variations occurring within them are analogous with variation in nature – and to what Japanese aesthetics may refer to as wabi-sabi.
+Although many of these paintings appear symmetrical and controlled, the variations occurring within them are analogous with variation in nature – and to what Japanese aesthetics refer to as wabi-sabi.
 These organic characteristics and the inherent properties of interdependence are the persistent concerns of the work.
-Ultimately, the aim is to make contemplative work – which can reward familiarity but continues to retain a sense of mystery commensurate with the mysterious physics of water itself.

 The bespoke handmade framing by a leading UK framer is to archival and museum standards with 100% cotton conservation mounts and backing boards.